chiranth6-72/Expense-Tracker-React/README.md

 # Expense Tracker in React

-Technologies Used
+Technologies Used:
 * React
 * Vite

-This Website is styled with native CSS and als0 uses concept of Context API to manage states.
+This Website is styled with native CSS and also uses concept of Context API to manage states.

 Resources Used: [Traversy Media](https://youtu.be/XuFDcZABiDQ)